gazievri/gazievri/README.md

 ## A few words about me 👨‍💻

-I'm begginer frontend developer and I'm trying my best:
+I am an entry-level frontend developer and I am doing my best to:
-- to understand what pure code is and how it could be create;
+- to understand what a pure code is and how it can be created;
-- to code the real project;
+- to code a real project;
 - to learn new frameworks;
 - to find teammates for coding.